A basic explanation of your bill is available to download here:

-The CPUC then reviews and audits all submitted calculations, including detailed expenses and water usage records.
-The CPUC may request additional supporting documentation, which DOWC provides.
-The CPUC may also choose to change certain expenses, which then changes the final rate calculation.
+CPUC staff then reviews and audits all submitted calculations, including detailed expenses and water usage records.
+The staff may request additional supporting documentation, which DOWC provides.
+CPUC staff may also choose to change certain expenses, which then changes the final rate calculation.
 When CPUC staff have completed their audit and findings, and all other General Rate Case procedures have been completed, the resulting rates are submitted to CPUC Commissioners.
 Following Commission approval, the new rates are set forth in a Resolution, becoming the new DOWC rates for the District in question.

 8. What is a General Rate Case?